demix007/Leaderboard/README.md

 - **Removes score(s) from the board**

 # Live Demo <a name="live-demo"></a>
-- Feel free to check the Live demo here: https://demix007.github.io/Leaderboard/
+- Feel free to check the Live demo [here](https://demix007.github.io/Leaderboard)